MLH/Twilio-GHW-Cloud-Week/README.md

 Congratulations on completing the day 3 challenge!
 To submit, take a screenshot of your Dev Phone call log to show you received the call.

-## Day 6: Deploy from the Twilio CodeExchange
+## Challenge 6: Deploy from the Twilio CodeExchange

 CodeExchange makes it easy to get started with any app.
 It’s a searchable directory of customizable code samples, written by developers around the world, vetted by Twilio experts, and ready for you to use.
 We can’t wait to see what you build using CodeExchange code samples.
 Go ahead and get started by checking it out now.
 Pick one of the Applications and deploy it to your Twilio account.
 [Twilio CodeExchange](https://www.twilio.com/code-exchange?q=&f=serverless).